Europium compounds

 Europium compounds are compounds formed by the lanthanide metal europium (Eu).
 In these compounds, europium generally exhibits the +3 oxidation state, such as EuCl3, Eu(NO3)3 and Eu(CH3COO)3.
 Compounds with europium in the +2 oxidation state are also known.
 The +2 ion of europium is the most stable divalent ion of lanthanide metals in aqueous solution.
+Many europium compounds fluoresce under ultraviolet light due to the excitation of electrons to higher energy levels.
 Lipophilic europium complexes often feature acetylacetonate-like ligands, e.g., Eufod.